Forensic Evaluation

 After HEAL completes the forensic evaluations, a legal affidavit is written, which outlines the findings from the client interviews and examinations.

-Forensic evaluations document a client’s history of torture, persecution, or other ill treatment that may corroborate their claim for legal protection.
+HEAL provides access to pro bono forensic medical-legal evaluations to clients in the Baltimore area and beyond.
+Forensic medical evaluations (FMEs) - which include both physical and/or psychological components - document a client’s history of torture, persecution, or other ill treatment that may corroborate their claim for legal protection.

 Forensic evaluations hold a great deal of weight in immigration court.
 Clients who submit evaluations are much more likely to be granted asylum or other types of immigration relief.